GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

     endgenerate

 As it will be explained later, the stages where buffers resides (`COM` and `ROB`), could have multiple instructions inside waiting to be passed to the next stage.
-This complicates the designs because the bypass logic should check whether the instruction is valid and if there is a register match, it could be possible in the case of a small buffer, however in a 64 entries reorder buffer this would just use too many resources and even if this was feasible, the timing here would be terrible.
+This complicates the design because the bypass logic should check whether the instruction is valid and if there is a register match for every buffer entry, it could be possible in the case of a small buffer, however in a 64 entries reorder buffer this would just use too many resources and even if this was feasible, the timing here would be terrible.
 Infact the bypass logic is surely one of the critical paths of the pipeline, so we need to lower the timing at all cost to meet the specifications required on the clock speed.

 To have a better timing / area,